davidgasquez/talks/data.md

   - It gives us knowledge!
 - Data makes choices clearer distinguishing the signal from the noise
 - Has applications in every field, from web A/B Testing to ML in Biology
+- In a SaaS company, the only way to tell how you're doing is looking at the data.
+In the phisical world you can see users buying or not coming to your store.
+Data is the main input for internet companies.

 ### Data Applications